Researchers at the University of Memphis

 So where can you find what you need to pull together a complete, compliant, and competitive proposal?
 Use these links to easily access common Institutional Information required by sponsors; Checklists and Instructions & Forms for preparing standard proposal documents; Templates & Samples you can use to prepare your proposals; Training Resources for proposal writing; and important sponsor news and updates related to proposal requirements.

 The Office of Sponsored Programs (firstname.lastname@example.org) is responsible for reviewing all grant, cooperative agreement, and contract proposals to ensure they are consistent with University policies and procedures and can be accepted if an award is made.
 OSP has established policies and procedures that facilitate the submission of proposals in an expeditious manner while also assuring that the University meets all federal mandates and assurances.
 A completed proposal, with all required attachments, must be fully routed with all approvals at least 5 business days prior to the Sponsor Deadline.
-If the University is not the Prime recipient, the deadline should be adjusted accordingly.
+If the University is not the prime recipient, the deadline should be adjusted accordingly.

 The authority to accept an award on behalf of the University has been delegated to the Office of Sponsored Programs (OSP).
 If you receive an award, please route it to Award Intake email for system logging and staff assignment.
-Once a proposal is selected for funding, OSP will review the proposal record , award document and compliance .
-The goal is to ensure that there are no terms that would either violate university policies or impede the researcher's ability to carry out the project.
-If the award contains problematic terms (publication restrictions, burdensome requirements, governing law) OSP will try to negotiate with the sponsor to remove them, working with the principal investigator, the administrating department, and the office of Grants and Contracts Accounting.
+Once a proposal is selected for funding, OSP will review the proposal record, award document and compliance .
+The goal is to ensure that there are no terms that would either violate university policies or impede the researchers' ability to carry out the project.
+If the award contains problematic terms (publication restrictions, burdensome requirements, governing law), OSP will try to negotiate with the sponsor to remove them, working with the principal investigator, the administrating department, and the office of Grants and Contracts Accounting.

 There are many types of research-related agreements.
 If you are unsure which office has primary responsibility for an agreement, please see the responsibility matrix page for guidance.
-To assist in determining if an incoming agreement is a OSP or a service agreement handled by Procurement Services, please see the contractor determination sheet.
+To assist in determining if an incoming agreement is an OSP or a service agreement handled by Procurement Services, please see the contractor determination sheet.